 • Clinical Research Units

-• Duke Clinical Research Institute
+• Duke Clinical Research Institute (DCRI)

 Participation in these internships is optional and the decision to take advantage of an internship should be based on scholar's overall research and career goals.